folio-org/mod-linked-data/README.md

 The [mod-source-record-storage](https://github.com/folio-org/mod-source-record-storage) module pushes Source Record domain events to the topic defined by KAFKA_SOURCE_RECORD_DOMAIN_EVENT_TOPIC_PATTERN env variable.
 The Linked Data module consumes a message and creates/updates a corresponding Authority resource in Linked Data graph.
 ## Inventory module
-1. The Linked Data module pushes a new and updated Instance resource descriptions to the Kafka topic defined by KAFKA_INVENTORY_INSTANCE_EVENT_TOPIC_PATTERN env variable.
+1. The Linked Data module pushes a new and updated Instance resource descriptions to the Kafka topic defined by KAFKA_INVENTORY_INSTANCE_INGRESS_EVENT_TOPIC env variable.
 The [mod-inventory](https://github.com/folio-org/mod-inventory) module consumes message and creates/updates a corresponding Instance resource in the Inventory storage, plus sends according message to the [mod-source-record-storage](https://github.com/folio-org/mod-source-record-storage) to make it create/update according source record.
 2. The [mod-inventory](https://github.com/folio-org/mod-inventory) module pushes Inventory Instance events to the topic defined by KAFKA_INVENTORY_INSTANCE_EVENT_TOPIC_PATTERN env variable.